 However, too much dairy will give them other complications, such as diarrhea.
 Let them drink a few and see how it goes.
 It won’t hurt your pet to drink a little bit as long as it gives them ease when trying to defecate.

 Olive Or Vegetable Oil

 It is one remedy that you don’t want to depend on too much.
-Oils can cause diarrhea to dogs.
-Finding the perfect amount is key.
-When desperate times call, add a little tablespoon of oil to your dog food will help lubricate the stool for easy digestion.
+Oils can cause diarrhea in dogs.
+Finding the perfect amount is vital.
+When desperate times call, add a little tablespoon of oil to your dog’s food to lubricate the stool for easy digestion.

 Ginger and Broth

 It is another home remedy to try.
 You can either use chicken or beef broth.
 Mix these two ingredients, and you have a dog constipation treatment.